TeacherTalley/TestProject/README.md

-This is a project that works with Visual Studio Code on the Mac.
+This is a project that works with multipel files under Visual Studio Code on the Mac.

 To compile and run in Visual Studio Code, right click on main.cpp and select 'Run Code'